 Omelet Strawberry Souffle

 Sometimes less is more.
-Some desserts fulfill the promise of being as good as how inviting they are to the eye, with just a few ingredients.
+Some desserts fulfill the promise of being as good as how appetizing they look, with just a few ingredients.

 You might be tempted for a second serving, proving that basic ingredients is all it takes.

 The extra fibres and vitamin C will convince any nutritionist.

 - 65 g icing sugar

 - 30 g all purpose flour

 - a pinch of salt